RuteSouza/RuteSouza/README.md

 - 👀 I’m interested in learn about new technologies that will bring a great impact to the people's life.
 - 🌱 I’m currently learning programming (HTML, CSS, Java and Phyton)
 - 💞️ I’m looking to collaborate on projects to develop and improve my knowledges.
-- 📫 You can find me on
+- 📫 You can find me on LinkedIn: www.Linkedin.com/in/rutesouza

 <img src="https://img.shields.io/endpoint?color=black&label=Check%20out&logo=LinkedIn&logoColor=white&url=https://www.linkedin.com/in/rutesouza/"/>